Featured as one of the 42 best glamping pods in Scotland courtesy of Graham Grieve's 'My Voyage Scotland'

 For your convenience there is a small but well stocked shop 'Buth An Rubha and Café Roo', Old Knock School, Knock, Point, with an alcohol licence & cashpoint, just a few minutes drive up the road (on the A866 to Stornoway).

-We hope to have Wi-Fi on site very soon (we're working on it 😁) but in the meantime you can connect to the internet using your mobile data allowance.
+You can connect to the internet using your mobile data allowance.

 There is so much to do and see on the island from fishing, golfing, sightseeing and birdwatching.
 In the summer Stornoway plays host to the Hebridean Celtic Festival attracting around 18,000 revellers.
 For something more historic, visit the standing stones in Callanish circa 2700 BC or the Blackhouses in Arnol where you can see a traditional tweed loom in action.